air-wreck/clc/README.txt

 you want, but it's recommended to stick to increments of 100, since too many iframes make the page load REALLY slowly.
 Not sure if you need to be signed in to Cambridge Elevate to use it...doesn't look like it?

+So, the overall process for obtaining the Stage 1 web book would be:

+  1. Change the base URL in clc.html to reflect the stage number
+  2. Change the `intros` variable in clc.html to reflect the stage number
+  3. Open Google Chrome with the `--disable-web-security` flag (see above)
+  4. Change the page range in clc.html (line 33) to 1..101
+  5. Open clc.html in Chrome
+  6. When clc.html has fully loaded, run `insert_styling()` in the developer console
+  7. When you see the page ready again, print to PDF with Chrome's builtin utility (please switch the paper to landscape...)
+     Name the file `clc1_p_1_101.pdf` (etc. for other page/stage numbers)
+  8. Repeat steps 4-7 with the pages from 102..208
+  9. In the same directory that you saved the PDFs, run `./assemble.sh 1` (the `1` signifies stage number)

+Do the same for other stage numbers.
+Note that the last step might take some time.